-In this case, all the lines in the file vegice are different from the lines in the file fruit, except line 4, for which no differences are reported.
-See diff(C) for options.
+In this case, lines 1 through 3 in the file vegies are different from lines 1 through 3 in the file fruit.
+See diff in the XENIX 286 Reference Manual for options.

 Using Diff3

 Diff3 works like diff, except that it compares three files.
 It has the form: